 Petoro gives weight to equality between the genders in terms of opportunities for professional and personal development, pay and promotion.
 The company facilitates a flexible customising of working hours.
 When determining pay and in pay negotiations, Petoro is conscious that men and women must be treated equally.
 No systematic or significant differences exist between male and female pay in the company.
 The company has a number of employees with differing cultural and ethnic backgrounds.
 Working conditions at Petoro are customised to allow people with disabilities to work for it.

 The company has routines for reporting conditions open to criticism.

 The board encourages the company’s employees to raise ethical issues and to report any breaches of the regulations they encounter.
 The internal audit function is an independent whistleblowing channel with the right and duty to report to the board.
-No cases of whistleblowing were recorded in 2014.

 Petoro expects its partners and contractors/suppliers to maintain the same ethical standards set for its own business operations.

 Petoro’s standard contractual terms incorporate requirements that contractors/suppliers must execute the assignment with a high level of professionalism and in accordance with high ethical standards.
-An extract of the company’s guidelines on business ethics is incorporated in all Petoro’s standard contracts as the norm to be met.
+An extract from the company’s guidelines on business ethics is incorporated in all Petoro’s standard contracts as the norm to be met.
 The management committee in each joint venture is responsible for considering and deciding issues related to the procurement and contract strategy.